Abandoned Things: Deflated Football 02 by longzijun

 It’s never been as easy as now To apply for a brand new job – A couple of clicks on the morning train And your old boss’s loss is your new boss’s gain.
 Except…you’re one of the millions now, A lone CV in the mob – And all those skills it took years to master, The algorithm can reject ever faster.

 We’re all sending pleas into the void, Just begging for a happier lot We’re bored and stressed in our current roles, Our daily slog has poisoned our souls.
 We grumble away with our hope destroyed, As the years see our futures rot.
-We know precisely what we want to do, But the gods says ‘not for the likes of you’.
+We know precisely what we want to do, But the gods say ‘not for the likes of you’.

 I saw the plant through the window of the meeting room A bedraggled thing – Clearly wilted, but not yet quite in the waterless tomb – Determined to cling.
 But every time I passed, the space was fulfilling its mission, Hosting a crowd – I hadn’t a hope of providing the patient a little nutrition, Or sparing the shroud.
-Not unless I fancied talking of paradigm shifts And stakeholder rights, Or talking shop about new regulations and faulty lifts Between doughnut bites.
+Not unless I fancied hearing of paradigm shifts And stakeholder rights, Or talking shop about new regulations and faulty lifts Between doughnut bites.
 Until, at last, while walking by on my way to the train, And a forlorn glance – The lights were out, but the hallway fluorescents leaked through the pane… I took my chance.
 I had just a drop in my water bottle, to break the drought With barely a stream – But I saw some dregs in the coffee cups that were strewn about And a pot of cream.
 And a leak in the corner of the room had collected on the window sill – And that was its lot.
 Then I never found that room so empty again, till a fire drill Gave me a shot.
 The rest of the time, I’d pass the window and flick my eyes, To check its state, But through endless workshops preaching the need to synergise, It didn’t look great.
 Yet when I finally proffered my notice, on my very last day, I was glad to see, That that poor and bedraggled little bit of green in amongst the grey Was outlasting me.

 I can hear her fingers dancing, dancing, Over the keyboard, rat-a-tat-tat.
 The tempo always five-to-a-heartbeat – I can tell her typing, wherever she’s sat.
 Her fingernails, a little too long, A tambourine of bracelets, an octave higher, Grounded by the bass of the spacebar, And the leak of her headphones bringing the choir.